SamIron0/remeal_generation/README.md

 python main.py
 ```

-This will start the recipe generation process.
+This will start the recipe generation process using by reading all recipe names in recipes.md and generating complete recipes using llama.
 The script will continue generating recipes until you stop it manually (Ctrl+C).

+After the generation of each recipe, the ingestion micro service is called to save and index the recipe, so you must have the recipe ingestion service already running before running the recipe generator.

 ## Contributing